seosgithub/flok/docs/services.md

   ####################################################################################################################################

   #Do things##########################################################################################################################
-  #Services are a lot like controllers, they have a mechanism to handle function calls (not true events, these are directly called)
+  #Services are a lot like controllers, they have a mechanism to handle events
   on :event, %{
     #Services maintain their own context variables through using <%= @name %> macros to prefix variables, each instance will have a different name
     <%= @name %>_hello = "hi";